What Zorro Does Now That He’s Free

 7. He was born with the basics of flight, and the urge to fly.
 But his beginning flights were weak and awkward, the landings wobbly.

-He had to learn flight refinements, which he couldn’t do in a mews or on a leash line or even frequent hunts.
-After being out on his own for two weeks, he was a complete athlete.
+He had to learn flight refinements, which he couldn’t do in a mews or on a leash line or even with frequent hunts.
+After being out on his own for two weeks, he was a complete aerialist.
 He could take off straight up, fly loops, soar, nail landings.
 Zorro experiences flight to the max!

 8. Caution is as important as food for survival.
 As a chick, Zorro was at first unaware of danger – his belly was empty!
 His parents not only fed, but protected him, fiercely.

 He learned, probably from watching his parents, to be cautious.
 He looked around carefully whenever I took him out of his mews.
 A large bird cruising by could be dangerous!
 What were the dogs up to?
 When set free, he flew immediately into a dense tree.
 He did not come out even for food for many minutes.
 He quickly learned to evade the owls at night and the ravens and strange people by day.
 If he hadn’t, he would be dead by now.
+Incidentally, I’d hunted him in the field where I released him.
+He had on hunts flown to a nearby tree and then come back at a signal from me.
+He was wearing anklets, but the jesses were removed at each hunt.
+When I released him, there was only one difference that I was aware of: I’d cut off the anklets.

 9. He knew nothing about traffic.
 Soon after release, he was seen on the edge of the road, eating something.
 Too close for safety!

-Luckily he learned about traffic.
+Luckily he quickly learned about traffic.
 Now he flies up and away at the sound of an approaching car.
 He likes to fly along the road, perhaps because it is clear yet with trees close by if he needs to hide.
 He will veer away from the road sharply, though, when he hears a car coming.

 He has learned his territory.
 He has several territories – sometimes he leaves the meadow for days.
 So he must have, in each, places to sleep in safely, places from which he can wait for prey, particular trees where he goes to eat.
 He knows his territories so well, that once when he returned from a long absence, he came looking for me in the woods.
+I do not believe he has a continuous territory, that is constantly being enlarged.
+I believe (but cannot prove) that his territory consists of overlapping circles, which he can learn and monitor.
+I believe, with no good evidence, that he flies from one familiar spot – a tree or pole – to another a fair distance away.

 A Note on Brains: “In the past few decades, scientists have learned that the basis of everything they thought they knew about bird brains—that they were largely comprised of the most primitive and instinctual of brain structures—was wrong.
 Fully 75 percent of the brains of parrots, hummingbirds, and thousands of other species of birds is actually made up of a sophisticated information-processing system that works much the same way as the locus of human higher-mindedness, the cerebral cortex.” —Lexi Krock (from Nova)